1985shree/myecom/README.md

 # myecom
 ecommerce website
-## This is a step-by-step guide to create a basic website
+## This is a step-by-step guide to create a basic website from scratch using django

 Note: we have neither set up virtual environment.
 In the next project we'll do it.
 We'll also set up a testing folder.